-It’s important to talk to your financial adviser about what you can do to make the most of your and your spouse’s super.
-As super is not accessible until you’re at least preservation age – for most pre-retirees that’s now 60 - so, consider how long your savings are locked up for.
-Make sure you maintain a personal cash reserve to cover those unexpected expenses, and for the amount you choose to put into super, invest it in a way that is aligned to your risk appetite – because it is for your retirement after all.
+Super is not accessible until you’re at least preservation age – for most pre-retirees that’s now 60 - so, consider how long your savings are locked up for and make sure you maintain a personal cash reserve to cover those unexpected expenses.
+For the amount you choose to put into super, invest it in a way that is aligned to your risk appetite – because it is for your retirement after all.